ivelum/djangoql-completion/README.md

   // CSS selector for the <textarea> element that you created above
   selector: 'textarea[name=q]',

-  // Should the <textarea> automatically grow vertically for long query inputs
+  // For long query inputs, automatically resize the <textarea> vertically
   autoResize: true,

   // URL for the syntax help page (optional)